zorgiepoo/Sky-Checkers/ReadMe.md

 ## Introduction
 Sky Checkers is a multiplayer action based game.
 Knock off your enemies and be the last one standing!

-Sky Checkers supports macOS and Windows officially, but an iOS version is in progress and a Linux version is compilable.
+Sky Checkers supports macOS, iOS / tvOS, and Windows officially.
+A Linux version is buildable from source too.
 Stable downloads can be found on the [releases page](https://github.com/zorgiepoo/Sky-Checkers/releases).
 For information on compiling the latest changes from source, please see [INSTALL](INSTALL).

 This game is based on an old N64 Kirby mini-game and was originally written during my high school years, but still kept up to date ❤️.

 ## Features

 * 3-D graphics supporting Metal, Direct3D 11, OpenGL backends
-* Local and [online (no audio)](https://zgcoder.net/zfw/skycheckers_play_no_audio.mov) battles with 1 - 4 players
+* Local and online battles with 1 - 4 players
 * Bots with an easy, medium, or hard difficulty
 * Gamepad support